Las Vegas Concert

 The silence on our way back home the next evening was deafening.
 When we saw another person wearing the familiar purple, blue, and yellow festival bracelets no words needed to be spoken.
 Only hugs and tears were exchanged.
 Ashley and I are blessed, not only to have one another, but to have other friends and family that were and still are completely supportive of us.

-The triggers can sometime hit when you least expect it.
+The triggers can sometimes hit when you least expect them.
 One of mine is the clinking of my necklace.
 When I hear this noise, it brings me back to when Ashley and I were running for our lives.
 The sound that only the depths of my mind could grasp as I was holding on for survival.
 While it may seem strange, this is the reality that we all must face.
 All 22,000+ people who were at the concert.

 We always want to know where the nearest exit is.
 Our minds are forever thinking of an escape plan.
 We deal with this every day.

 Shootings happen so often these days, and the people who are faced with the horror of it are forever changed.
 They are never the same person they were before experiencing these kinds of tragedies.
 If you have a friend or family member that has faced something traumatic, they do not need you to understand what they went through.
 You can never truly know.
 But they need you to listen.
 They need to know that when they are having a hard night and falling apart, reliving it all, you will be there to support and love them.

 It took us a while before we finally felt it was time to pick ourselves up and get back to doing what we love to do.
 In March of 2018, Ashley and I attended our first concert since the incident.